 The following documents are very important and must be valid at all times in order for you to maintain lawful F-1 status:

-- PASSPORT (Should be valid for a minimum of 6 months into the future)
+- PASSPORT (Should be valid for 6 months past graduation date)

 - Form I-20 (Certificate of Eligibility for Nonimmigrant Student (F-1) Status)